 - Thank volunteers in the employee newsletter.

 - Pay for a fun adult education class of their choice such as cooking, painting, or gardening.
-Ask them to share what they learned with the residents.
+Ask participants to share what they learned with the residents.

 - Offer to write a letter of recommendation for a job application or a scholarship.